How to help your dog behave well

 Why not check out our video on how to teach your dog to wave and give it a go at home?

-- Never shout at or punish your dog.
-Punishment and frightening experiences can lead to behaviour problems and suffering.
-Be consistent in the way you, your family and friends react to your dog.
+Top tip: Always encourage good behaviour with rewards - never shout at or punish your dog.
+Dogs are more likely to behave badly if they're scared or suffering.
+Be consistent in the way you, your family and your friends react to your dog.

-- A dog must be able to avoid things that scare them.
-Give your dog constant access to a safe hiding place where they can escape when they feel afraid.
+Your dog also needs to be able to avoid things that scare them.
+They need constant access to a safe hiding place where they can escape when they feel afraid.